 Genetically there is no doubt that the Melanesians, original settlers of the Philippines, the people of Papua New Guinea and the Australian Aboriginal share the same ancestry.
 But what is surprising is that until now, the fossil record puts Homo sapiens landing on Australia up to 20,000 years before Papua New Guinea and the islands of the Western Pacific.

 We intend to show that like the Polynesians who came after them, their colonizing voyages were intentional.
 How can we do that?
 Academia functions not on surmise but factual evidence, and there is none.
 We are not academics, we are sailors, and this is our advantage by thinking and reacting to nautical situations as the original seafarers would have.

-The basic challenges which confronted Homo sapiens to understand the ocean, to be able to live from it and move across it as one would a swathe of terra firma, can’t have been any different 50,000 years ago from the present.
+The basic challenges which confronted Homo sapiens to understand the ocean, to be able to live from it and move across it as one would a swathe of terra firma, can’t have been any different 65,000 years ago from the present.
 Evolutionary landmarks had longer spaces between them, that is obvious.
 But putting together an object which floated and then could be maneuvered and then could carry passengers, would have evolved steadily as needs arose.
-Using the wind to propel a raft, for example, wouldn’t have been ignored for very long.
+The good sense of using wind to propel a raft for example, wouldn’t have been ignored for very long.

 The earliest sea crossings probably were made by simple rafts fashioned from whatever materials were available; reeds, trees felled by lightning or age, bamboo, even bundles of dry grass.
 As far as moving the basic vessels through the water, can we really believe that it took thousands of years to progress from a cupped hand in a swimming motion to a wooden paddle fashioned with a simple stone axe; and then a few thousand years more to harness the wind?